Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 ### 1.1.
 Download and transform
-The main dataset is downloaded from openml.
+The main dataset is downloaded from OpenML.
 You can find the main page for the dataset [here](https://www.openml.org/d/42092).
-It is also available through kaggle [here](https://www.kaggle.com/harlfoxem/housesalesprediction).
+It is also available through Kaggle [here](https://www.kaggle.com/harlfoxem/housesalesprediction).

 As part of data preparation, we also do some transformations to the data:

-- It is expected that factors influencing housing prices are multiplicative rather than additive, so we will predict log(price).
 - We remove some outliers (homes over 1.5 million and under 100k).
 - Since we want to focus on geographic features, we also remove a handful of the other features.